 Another bi-product, after further processing, is use as vehicle fuel or providing gas for cooking or heating.

 The process takes place inside an anaerobic digester, a large sealed vessel in which bacteria act without oxygen.
-Biomass materials, such as slurry, manure, sewage sludge and food waste. are heated up and breaks down naturally.
+Natural biomass materials, such as slurry, manure, sewage sludge and food waste are heated up and as a result break down naturally.

 The digestate material can be used as soil conditioner and fertiliser.
 Which makes anaerobic digestion a really effective way to recycle and re-use waste materials.